General Reference Materials

 Articles from scholarly science journals and science and industry magazines.

-Scholarly articles and ebooks in the social sciences, humanities, earth and biological sciences, and more.
-Incorporates image results from Artstor.
+Scholarly articles, ebooks, and primary sources in the social sciences, humanities, earth and biological sciences, and more.
+Includes image results from Artstor.

 Search for academic articles on publisher and other websites.
 When you use this link to connect to Google Scholar through the Library, your search results will include links to articles available in Normandale Library databases whenever possible.
 Look for the "Article @ Normandale Lib." links to access the full article through the Library.